cronologic-de/ug_timetaggermodule/source/hardware.rst

     <div class="indent1">

-The JTAG port for debugging, reflashing and interactive development of the FPGA hardware.
-This usually is not required for a production system, as the firmware delivered with the module provides the capability to update the firmware over PCIe.
+The JTAG port for debugging, re-flashing and interactive development of the FPGA hardware.
+This is usually not required for a production system, as the firmware delivered with the module provides the capability to update the firmware over PCIe.

-However, we recommend to implement a JTAG connector anyway if space is available, to simplify debugging of the base board.
+However, we recommend implementing a JTAG connector anyway if space is available, to simplify debugging of the base board.
 See :numref:`Figure %s<fig jtag circuit diagram>` for the implementation.